-20. (1) (a) The public health sector and foreign governments that purchase laboratory tests from the Service must pay such prescribed fees as determined from time to time by the Service after consultation with the Minister.

-(b) The Minister must consult with the heads of provincial departments responsible 25 for health, the Treasury and the provincial treasuries in respect of fees for the public health sector.

-(2) The private health sector that purchases laboratory tests from the Service must pay such prescribed fees as determined from time to time by the Service after consultation with the Minister.

-(3) The Service may decrease or increase its charges in respect of services rendered in terms of subsection (1), in a manner that ensures comprehensive cost recovery with the minimal practical cross-subsidisation between tests.
+- 20. (1) (a) The public health sector and foreign governments that purchase laboratory tests from the Service must pay such prescribed fees as determined from time to time by the Service after consultation with the Minister. - (b) The Minister must consult with the Members of the Executive Council responsible for health, the Treasury and the provincial treasuries in respect of fees for the public - 40 (2) The private health sector that purchases laboratory tests from the Service must pay such prescribed fees as determined from time to time by the Service after consultation with the Minister. - (3) The Service may decrease or increase its charges in respect of services rendered in terms of subsection (1).